genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

     DETAILS.NEW_PASSWORD = *******
     DETAILS.INVALIDATE_ACTIVE_SESSIONS = true

-In this message sample we can identify the RESET_TOKEN field as the code provided to the user when the reset operation was requested, the NEW_PASSWORD field as the new password to be used for the user, and optionally, an INVALIDATE_ACTIVE_SESSIONS field to log out any currently logged in sessions.
+In the example message above, you can see that:

+- the RESET_TOKEN field has the code provided to the user when the reset operation was requested
+- the NEW_PASSWORD field has the new password to be used for the user
+- the optional INVALIDATE_ACTIVE_SESSIONS field has been set to true, to log out any currently logged in sessions

 ### Change password

 The change password message is available whether the user is currently logged in or not.
-This is important, as the first time a user logs in their newly created one-time password will be in a PASSWORD_EXPIRED state, which will force a "Change password" workflow before they can actually log in for the first time.
+This is important, because the first time a user logs in, their newly created one-time password will be in a PASSWORD_EXPIRED state; this forces a "Change password" workflow before they can actually log in for the first time.

 The message structure for a change password message looks like this: